Coping with cancer at work

 Talk to your employer

-It’s up to you whether you discuss your diagnosis with your employer – it’s your life, so it’s always your decision.
-But if you do, you’ll find that they can help support you as you deal with the changes in your life.
+It’s up to you whether you discuss your diagnosis with your employer.
+If you do, you’ll find that they can help support you as you deal with the changes you're going through.

 This support could make your day-to-day life easier.
 It could also make all the difference to whether you can stay in work or how soon you can return if you need to take time off for treatment.